 Valgrind consists of several tools, and each provides specific functionality.
 Information in this section is general and valid regardless of the used tool.
-The most important configuration option is $-tool$.
+The most important configuration option is \--tool.
 This option tells Valgrind which tool to run.
-If you omit this option, $memcheck$ is selected by default.
-For example, if you want to run $find$ $-name$.bashrc with Valgrind's memcheck tools, enter the following in the command line:
+If you omit this option, \memcheck is selected by default.
+For example, to run \find ~ \-name .bashrc with Valgrind's \memcheck tools, enter the following in the command line:

 '''

-valgrind --tool = memcheck find \sim -name .bashrc
+valgrind --tool = memcheck find ~ -name .bashrc

 '''